jvmiert/visage/readme.md

 Rooms are where groups of people communicate with each other, share memories, and organize happenings.
 Rooms persist permanently.
 When creating a room the user needs to pick a URL and invite friends.
 Communication happens in rooms through text messages or audio/video.

+## Relay
+Allow clients to discover which SFU they are geographically closest to.
+Then connect to this specific SFU.
+A system needs to be in place that detects if a session contains peers from different geographical regions, and thus different SFUs.
+When the system detects this it needs to initiate relay and signal to the other SFU.
+A server to server signalling system needs to be build to exchange offers and answers between SFUs.

+1. Allow clients to connect to the correct SFU based on geographical region
+2. Keep track of session's geographical situation
+3. Monitor above system and act if relay is needed
+4. Create a server-to-server signalling system to establish relay connection
+5. ???
+7. Profit

 ## To test

 I need to validate the idea that you can get higher quality video conversation by relaying peers through servers instead of a single server.